 Watch: Witsel's acrobatic effort against Leipzig was voted August's Goal of the Month

 "I think my biggest attribute is the way I shield the ball, and the fact that I don't tend to give it away," Witsel once told FIFA.com.
 "Even though I play in a different position to him, Zinedine Zidane has always been an idol of mine.
 With his control of the ball and his skill, he was the best in the world.
 I also love Andrea Pirlo, he's pure class.
 They're two players who have inspired me to keep working on my game."

 Witsel has certainly restored a sense of harmony to the Dortmund team, and his expert conducting has got the rest of the BVB orchestra in full swing.
-They have tightened things up at the back – conceding a joint-league-low eight goals – while their forwards have been running riot, netting 27 goals in just eight outings.
-Gladbach and Eintracht Frankfurt have the next-best attack with 19.
+They have tightened things up at the back – conceding 13 goals, a total only bettered by Leipzig – while their forwards have been running riot, netting 37 goals in just 13 outings.
+Gladbach have the next-best attack with 30.

-The Belgian has had an average of 80 touches a game in the Bundesliga and boasts a pass completion ratio of 93 per cent, second only to teammate Manuel Akanji across the whole division.
-He has also won more than half of his challenges and dovetailed brilliantly with Delaney and Dahoud, helping lift Dortmund to the top of the table.
+The Belgian has had an average of 85 touches a game in the Bundesliga and boasts a pass completion ratio of 94.4 per cent, second only to Niklas Süle across the whole division.
+He has also won well over half of his challenges and dovetailed brilliantly with Delaney and Dahoud, helping lift Dortmund to the top of the table.
 Unsurprisingly for someone who wanted to be an architect as a boy, he has a natural talent for building play.